elabftw/elabdoc/doc/user-guide.rst

 Set the scope to "*Self*" to display only Experiments that you created.
 Note that the Resources or Templates pages also allow you to filter entries using the scope button, and your selection is remembered.

 You can create an Experiment by clicking the `Create` button on the top right of the screen.
 You will have the option of selecting an existing Experiment template or using a blank template.
 You will then be presented with a new Experiment entry.
 Experiment entries have two different modes: 'edit' and 'view'.
-By detault, when an Experiment is created it will appear in 'edit' mode (you can see 'mode=edit' in the URL).
+By default, when an Experiment is created it will appear in 'edit' mode (you can see 'mode=edit' in the URL).

 An Experiment entry can include many different types of information, such as: